29 May 2015

 Making a difference

 - Since 2008 we have been working to measurably improve the welfare of working horses, donkeys and mules by working in partnership with Animal Health Training and Consultancy Service (AHTCS), an experienced organisation established in Nepal in 1981.
 We are working in Kaski, Lamjung, Gorkha, Myagdi, Baglung, Parbat, Chitwan, Bajura, Udayapur, Illam, Dang, Darchula, Bara, Parsa, Rautahat, Banke, Bardiya, Kathmandu, Lalitpur and Bhaktpur.

 - AHTCS has a proven track record running quality projects, and has strong links with policy-makers in Nepal.

-- We train animal health workers in areas where local health providers are unavailable, providing five weeks’ training for suitable candidates.
+- We train and strengthen animal health workers in areas where local health providers are unavailable, providing five weeks’ training for suitable candidates.
 We also encourage linkages between local service providers and equine owners/groups/unions.

 - We supply first aid kits to working horses and donkeys to minimize the pain and suffering caused by injury or wounds on long journeys in remote areas.